 A: If unfortunately you need to cancel your loan request after you have accepted a loan quote, you must contact the lender you’ve been matched with directly.
 The lender’s contact information is included in the details of your loan quote.

 A: It’s important that you evaluate all of the terms of each quote before choosing the one that’s best for you.
-You can easily compare the interest rate, APR, points, loan amount, loan term and other loan quote details on the Mortgage Services results page.
+You can easily compare the interest rate, APR, points, loan amount, loan term and other loan quote details on the Mortgage Programs results page.

-A: The Mortgage Services site uses secure technology to ensure that the data you send us is protected, confidential and secure.
+A: The Mortgage Program site uses secure technology to ensure that the data you send us is protected, confidential and secure.
 While your personal information and loan request details will never be shared with any parties other than the lender(s) you’ve selected, under the Fair Credit Reporting Act (FCRA) Credit Reporting Companies are permitted to include your name on lists which are sold to creditors and marketing companies.
 You can easily have your name removed from these lists by going to www.optoutprescreen.com and opting out from unwanted solicitations.

 A: If your initial loan request does not match you to a lender who can meet your needs, you can continue to modify your loan detail and resubmit your request.
 If we still can’t match your loan request to a lender, please contact a support representative by clicking on “Member Support and Assistance” link at the bottom of each page and they will help you contact a lender who may be able to address your specific needs